477 Butterfield Rd. # 408-410 Lombard, IL 60148

 -

-Ask if they see other first responders as first responders have their own culture and multiple trauma exposures that most people do not, so you want to see a specialist.
-You would not go to a regular doctor for heart surgery.
+Ask if they see other first responders and have experience working with this culture and trauma.
+First responders have their own culture and multiple trauma exposures that most people do not, so you want to see a specialist.
+You would not go to a regular doctor for brain surgery.

 If I go to therapy, will I lose my FOID card?